 Forging The Right Path With Our San Antonio Divorce Lawyer

 The state of Texas allows divorce based on either fault or no-fault grounds.
 No-fault divorce is by far the most common way that married couples dissolve their marriages.
 The grounds for no-fault divorce are living apart without cohabitation for at least three years or mutual acknowledgment of irreconcilable differences.
 If you and your spouse have reached this point, you are wise to be looking for a San Antonio divorce lawyer.
 Decisions that you make now can have long-term consequences for you and your children.

-I am attorney Joseph Lassen, and I welcome the opportunity to advise you on the most efficient path to completion of your Texas divorce that will take into account the essential elements, including the following:
+Our San Antonio divorce attorney, Joseph Lassen, and his staff at the Law Firm of Joseph Lassen welcome the opportunity to provide you with sound legal advice on the most efficient path to completing your Texas divorce that will take into account the following essential elements:

 - Determination of alimony (spousal maintenance or support)

 - The custody of your children (if relevant)

 If you have been searching for compassionate yet aggressive “San Antonio divorce lawyers near me” capable of bringing success to your unique family law case, contact us today.
 With The Law Firm of Joseph Lassen on your side, you can be confident that you will have an experienced and knowledgeable divorce attorney ready to help with your divorce proceedings.

 Let Our San Antonio Divorce Attorney Help You Move Forward With Peace Of Mind

 When going through a divorce, many important aspects of your life may need to be decided.
 This can include child custody, spousal support, asset division, and other issues.
 The legal system in Texas is notorious for its complexities, and even minor errors can have serious consequences.
 If your spouse has their own San Antonio divorce attorney, you should retain your legal counsel too, and as soon as possible.